ishaanshah/GSoC-Proposal/Proposal.md

   "params": ["musicbrainz_id", "from", "to"]
 }
 ```
-We can **hash** the request json and use it as key to store the result for the query and quickly retrieve it later if the same query is made.
+We can **hash** the request JSON and use it as key to store the result for the query and quickly retrieve it later if the same query is made.
 Also, an entry stored in the cache will have a limited lifetime, after which it will be removed.
-This will ensure that the data gets updated after suitable interval.
+This will ensure that the data gets updated after a suitable interval.
 The flow for the process is shown in the figure.
 ![Query Caching](https://raw.githubusercontent.com/ishaanshah/GSoC-Proposal/master/Flow_Diagrams/Request%20Stats.png?token=AGAIMSEJIVCJNS25D2VPQRC6PXHVU "Query Caching")

 # Timeline